Populating the Main PCB

 Start by mounting the input transformer.
 It must be installed in the proper orientation.
 Lead 1 is marked on the transformer with a small black dot as is the silkscreen on the PCB.
 Below you can see the proper orientation with the dots aligned.
 Solder all 6 leads of the input transformer.
 Be careful not to apply too much heat and solder.

 The output transformer is mounted using the supplied hardware.
-There will be a bag containg two long #4 pan screws, nuts, and lock washers.
-The arrangement should be screw->flat washer->transformer->PCB->lock washer->nut.
-In this top view, you can see the screw head and flat washer.
+There will be a bag containing two long #4 pan screws, nuts, and lock washers.
+The arrangement should be screw->transformer->PCB->lock washer->nut.
+In this top view, you can see the screw head and a flat washer which we do not include and is not needed.
+DO NOT overtighten the transformer.
+It is gapped and you can damage the transformer.
+Though that is highly unlikely.

 On the bottom side, you can see the lock washer and nut along with the leads properly oriented towards the pads.